Sweden men's national football team: 2000s

-UEFA Euro 2004

 Despite another impressive qualifying campaign and the unexpected return of Henrik Larsson, Sweden came into the tournament in Portugal with low expectations.
 But after a dazzling 5–0 win against Bulgaria on 14 June, they became one of the favorites.
 Freddie Ljungberg began the goal-fest after a well done pass by Zlatan Ibrahimović.
 Henrik Larsson scored 2–0 and 3–0 in the second half.
 His first goal was a diving header after a perfectly taken crossball from the left by Erik Edman.
 4–0 was scored by Zlatan Ibrahimović on a penalty and the substitute Marcus Allbäck scored the last goal of the game.
 After the 5–0 victory, Sweden became a feared team in the tournament and many were surprised by Sweden's offensive play since they were known to mostly play a defensive form of football.

 In the next game on 18 June, they were set up against Italy, who would prove themselves as a very hard opponent.
 After 36 minutes Antonio Cassano scored the first goal of the game for Italy after a cross by Christian Panucci.
-A great game by Swedish goalkeeper Andreas Isaksson made Sweden survive the rest of the game and after 84 minutes, Zlatan Ibrahimović scored a backheel goal to make it 1–1, which became the final score.
+A great game by Sweden national team goalkeeper Andreas Isaksson made Sweden survive the rest of the game and after 84 minutes, Zlatan Ibrahimović scored a backheel goal to make it 1–1, which became the final score.

 Sweden's last game of the group was held against Denmark.
 It was said before the game that if Sweden and Denmark played 2–2, Italy would be eliminated from the tournament.
 This is exactly what happened.
 Denmark led the game by 2–1 for a long time.
 But at the end of the game, Mattias Jonson scored the equaliser after numerous rebounds.
 Italy was eliminated and both Denmark and Sweden was qualified for the quarter-finals.

 In the quarter-finals on 26 June, Sweden played against Holland.
 The game became goalless after full-time, but not without a lot of chances.
 The closest Sweden came to scoring was through Freddie Ljungberg but he hit the post with a well taken shot.
 Henrik Larsson also hit the cross bar from close range.
 After a goalless extra time, the game went to a penalty shootout.
 After a long run of penalties were taken, it was Olof Mellberg's turn to take a shot.
 The Dutch goalkeeper Edwin van der Sar saved Mellberg's shot and Sweden lost the penalty shoot out after Arjen Robben converted the following penalty.